Azure/aks-engine/README.md

 More info, including a thorough walkthrough is [here](docs/aksengine.md).

-Please see the [FAQ](/docs/faq.md) for answers about AKS-Engine and this project transition.
+Please see the [FAQ](/docs/faq.md) for answers about AKS-Engine and its progenitor ACS-Engine.

 ## User guides